 Additional courses appear as Special Topics and vary semester to semester.
-A list of approved interdisciplinary courses that count toward the 36 hours of requirements for Women's Studies is available each term in the program office.
+A list of approved interdisciplinary courses that count toward the requirements for the major, minor, and certificate in Women's Studies.
+The 36 hours of requirements for Women's Studies is available each term in the program office, EC A209